 The Imaging and Modeling Unit of Institut Pasteur, develops computational and experimental approaches to characterize and quantitatively predict selected cellular processes.
 Our current projects concentrate on : (i) investigating the dynamic spatial architecture of the genome and its functional consequences, and (ii) developing high resolution or high throughput imaging techniques, and applying them to study genome architecture and the cell biology of pathogens, especially HIV.
 Our lab mobilizes a spectrum of expertise including biophysics, microscopy, informatics and cell biology, and works in close collaboration with several experimental groups, many of them at Institut Pasteur.

-Nuclear architecture and function:
+Nuclear architecture and function

-Beyond biological applications, we aim to push some of the limitations of existing super-resolution methods.
+In parallel, we aim to push the limitations of super-resolution methods.
 One important limitation is the use of invasive fluorescent tags, which can perturb biological functions.
-We recently demonstrated FlAsH-PALM, which combines FlAsH-tetracysteine tagging with stochastic localization microscopy.
-FlAsH-PALM allows to obtain <30 nm resolution images of delicate microbial proteins such as the HIV integrase, without disrupting their function (Lelek et al. 2012).
+We demonstrated localization microscopy with FlAsH-tetracysteine tagging (FlAsH-PALM), which allows to obtain <30 nm resolution images of delicate microbial proteins such as the HIV integrase, without disrupting their function (Lelek et al. 2012).
 Recently, we developed ZOLA-3D, a combined optical and computational technique that allows to obtain 3D super-resolution images without scanning over up to 5 micrometers depth (Aristov et al. 2018).
 We also developed ANNA-PALM, a method based on deep learning that vastly accelerates image acquisition in localization microscopy and opens new doors to high throughput and live cell super-resolution microscopy (Ouyang et al. 2018).

-A. B. Berger, G. G. Cabal, E. Fabre, T. Duong, H. Buc, U. Nehrbass, J. C. Olivo-Marin, O. Gadal, and C. Zimmer, “High-resolution statistical mapping reveals gene territories in live yeast,” Nature Methods, vol. 5, no. 12, pp. 1031–1037, 2008.
+- Berger A, G. G. Cabal, E. Fabre, T. Duong, H. Buc, U. Nehrbass, J. C. Olivo-Marin, O. Gadal, and C. Zimmer, “High-resolution statistical mapping reveals gene territories in live yeast,” Nature Methods, vol. 5, no. 12, pp. 1031–1037, 2008.

-P. Thérizols, T. Duong, B. Dujon, C. Zimmer, and E. Fabre, “Chromosome arm length and nuclear constraints determine the dynamic relationship of yeast subtelomeres,” Proceedings of the National Academy of Sciences, vol. 107, no. 5, p.
+- Thérizols P, T. Duong, B. Dujon, C. Zimmer, and E. Fabre, “Chromosome arm length and nuclear constraints determine the dynamic relationship of yeast subtelomeres,” PNAS, vol. 107, no. 5, p.
 2025, 2010.

-H. Wong, H. Marie-Nelly, S. Herbert, P. Carrivain, H. Blanc, R. Koszul, E. Fabre, and C. Zimmer, “A Predictive Computational Model of the Dynamic 3D Interphase Yeast Nucleus.,” Current biology : CB, vol. 22, no. 20, pp. 1881–90, Oct.
+- Wong H, H. Marie-Nelly, S. Herbert, P. Carrivain, H. Blanc, R. Koszul, E. Fabre, and C. Zimmer, “A Predictive Computational Model of the Dynamic 3D Interphase Yeast Nucleus.,” Current Biology : CB, vol. 22, no. 20, pp. 1881–90, Oct.
 2012.